murkl/arch-os/modules/installer/README.md

 ### Writing a Task

 A task is a folder with two files in it.
-The runtime **sources** the script into a shell that already has an `ERR` trap and `lib.sh` loaded, so it needs no shebang, no `set -e`, no imports and no error handling.
+Oak **sources** the script into a shell that already has an `ERR` trap and `lib.sh` loaded, so it needs no shebang, no `set -e`, no imports and no error handling.
 If a command fails, the task fails and the interface shows the file, the line, the command and the exit code.

 ```
 # tasks/thing/task.sh